calimarkus/JDPluginManager/README.md

 Simply build this Xcode project once and restart Xcode.
 You can delete the project afterwards.
 (The plugin will be copied to your system automatically after the build.)

-If you get a "Permission Denied" error while building, please see [this issue](https://github.com/omz/ColorSense-for-Xcode/issues/1) from the great [ColorSense plugin](https://github.com/omz/ColorSense-for-Xcode/).
+If you get a "Permission Denied" error while building, please see [this issue](https://github.com/omz/ColorSense-for-Xcode/issues/1) of the great [ColorSense plugin](https://github.com/omz/ColorSense-for-Xcode/).

 ## Uninstall